-When applying to register for the R&D Tax Incentive, you must keep records that demonstrate your activities meet the eligibility criteria for the programme as defined in the legislation.
+When applying to register for the R&D Tax Incentive, you must keep records that demonstrate your activities meet the eligibility criteria for the program as defined in the legislation.

 Why you must keep records